pushdev-code/html-tutorial/5-Accessibility/index.md

 | `<img src="dinosaur.png" alt="A red Tyrannosaurus Rex: A two legged dinosaur standing upright like a human, with small arms, and a large head with lots of sharp teeth." title="The Mozilla red dinosaur">` | alt text, the title attribute, and the filename
 | `<img src="dinosaur.png" aria-labelledby="dino-label"><p id="dino-label">The Mozilla red Tyrannosaurus Rex: A two legged dinosaur standing upright like a human, with small arms, and a large head with lots of sharp teeth.</p>`| paragraph content, defined in `aria-labelledby` attribute

-The last example in the table is useful to use the same description text for multiple images.
+The last example in the table is useful, because you can reuse the same description text for multiple images.

 ## Decoration images